viniciusmurad/angular-marvel/README.md

 # Marvel Angular
 This application provides a list of characters from marvel api and it is also possible to view the comics that each hero participated.
 There is a GIF at the bottom of the page for demonstration.
-I made the same web app using ReactJS, you can check click [here](https://github.com/viniciusmurad/reactjs-marvel)
+I made the same web app using ReactJS, you can check [here](https://github.com/viniciusmurad/reactjs-marvel)

 ### Prerequisites
 ```